01 of 07

 Party Every Night of the Week

 The Trawangan party circuit traditionally hops between a few established bars on the island.
-Monday parties take place at Blue Marlin (location on Google Maps; phone: +62 370 6132424) a dive shop with a “F—k Mondays” party attitude with Djs playing house music from the balcony.
+Monday parties take place at Blue Marlin, a dive shop with an “F—k Mondays” party attitude with DJs playing house music from the balcony.

-Wednesday parties go down at Tir Na Nog (location on Google Maps; phone: +62 370 6139463; tirnanogbar.com), the “biggest Irish bar on the smallest island” where the chummy Celtic vibe warms the coldest of hearts.
+Wednesday parties go down at Tir Na Nog, the “biggest Irish bar on the smallest island” where the chummy Celtic vibe warms the coldest of hearts.

-For every other day of the week save Sundays, troop to Sama-Sama (location on Google Maps) and groove to live Bob Marley tunes with an Indonesian accent (“Babee... don't worree / about a theeng”).
+For every other day of the week save Sundays, troop to Sama-Sama and groove to live Bob Marley tunes with an Indonesian accent (“Babee don't worree / about a theeng”).

 05 of 07